-Heading to Germany for travel or business?
+Are you heading to Germany for travel or business?
 Met a new German friend?
 Maybe you’ll be living there?
 Then, you’ll want to learn how to talk and introduce yourself in German!
 Read this article and get to know some of the essential words and phrases to help you introduce yourself and fit right in.
+You can learn what are the basic dos and dont’s when you introduce yourself in German too.

 Where In Europe Is German Spoken?